Eliminating Cockroaches For Good: A Comprehensive Approach For Houston Homes

 If you have piles of debris on your property, millipedes will survive and reproduce.
 Prevent them from invading your space by removing leaves, grass clippings, and mulch piles.
 Store piles of firewood away from your home and keep it off the ground to prevent moisture build-up.

 There's only so much you can do on your own for millipede prevention.
-This is because there's no way to completely eliminate moisture from your property.
+This is because there's no way to eliminate moisture from your property.
 Try as you might, humidity happens.
 Our professionals will use various methods to keep millipedes away.
 You won't need to worry about these nuisance pests, and you can trust us to prevent infestations.
 Contact the professionals at All-Safe for more advice or assistance.